 I read your post and I really like it, Thanks for sharing useful information.

-I agree with your thoughts wedding photography is not about talent in photography but also in creativity is must in your work
+I agree with your thoughts.
+Wedding photography is not just about talent in photography but it also about being business savvy.